 Applicants who do not meet the entry requirements may be considered for admission to the course based on evidence of at least 5 years of relevant working experience or supporting evidence of competency readiness.
 Suitable applicants who are shortlisted may have to go through an interview and/or entrance test.
 The Polytechnic reserves the right to shortlist and admit applicants.

 - The fees below are per semester.
+For full course fees throughout the semesters, refer here.

 - The fees below are determined based on prevailing funding policies and subject to review and revision.